wawandco/visho/README.md

-# Plush Plugin README
+# Visho README

-This is the README for your extension "Plush Plugin".
+This is the README for your extension "Visho".
 After writing up a brief description, we recommend including the following sections.

 ## Features